 Are you doing all you can to deter ad fraud?
 With ad fraud costing the industry an estimated $6.5 billion to as high as $19 billion), according to eMarketer, more than ever you have to watch for the signs of stolen budgets and damaged data.

 But your work is cut out for you: fraudsters and their deceptive tactics present an enormous issue industry-wide.
+(Learn more about how ad fraud works and its impacts here.)
 Ad fraud detection or prevention tools are clearly part of your toolkit (and have been for years), but their importance has increased with the number of new vendors that have emerged with solutions aimed at reducing ad fraud.
 Many advertisers have been biting — attracted by the promise of detecting and reducing fraud’s damage through analysis of fraudulent tactics.
 But what are the differences between the two emerging solutions?
 We take a closer look.

-What makes fraud detection vendors and attribution companies different?
+What makes ad fraud detection vendors and attribution companies different?